1lya-sample/Follow.gq/README.md

 - Profile system (own profile and of others)
 - Personal Area (settings)

-It's not contains: (assailable to spam attacks etc)
+It's NOT contains: (assailable to spam attacks etc)
 - rate limiting on registration
 - email activation
 - uploading covers (not finished)